JDanielRod/Configuring-on-premises-AD-with-Azure/README.md

 </p>
 <br />

 Now we're going to join "Client-1" to the domain.
 On the Azure Portal, change Client-1's DNS settings to DC-1's Private IP address.
 Restart Client-1.
 Login back in as labuser to "Client-1" and join it to the domain.
 Go to settings-> Rename this PC(advanced).
 When prompted, input the username and password of the new user created earlier.
+A pop up should appear reading "Welcome to the domain".
 <p>
 <img src="https://imgur.com/8fBHMyc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>